YINDAIYING/Deep-Robust-Statistical-Arbitrage/README.md

 Our implementation is based on the deep learning engine Pytorch.
 To execute the code, one simply place the datasets(start and end dates aligned) in the same directory as the .py file and adjust the training/testing date.
 (CUDA is required)
 There is only one implementation for high dimensional assets, which is applied to the cases of 10-50 assets in the paper.
-To understand the code better, please refer to the 30_assets code, where you can find more detailed comments.
+To understand the code better, please refer to the high_dimension code, where you can find more detailed comments.

  Enjoy! :)